Biomechanics of lumbar cortical screw-rod fixation versus pedicle screw-rod fixation with and without interbody support

 Digital Object Identifier (DOI)

 Perez-Orribo, Luis; Kalb, Samuel; Reyes, Phillip M.; Chang, Steve W.; and Crawford, Neil R., "Biomechanics of lumbar cortical screw-rod fixation versus pedicle screw-rod fixation with and without interbody support" (2013).
-Neurobiology.
+Translational Neuroscience.
 761.